 Please visit the International Student webpage for more information.

-Applicants must have a valid, level 4 or higher Induction, Standard Professional, Advanced Professional, or Lead Professional teaching certificate, leadership certificate, service field certificate, or Life certificate.
+Applicants must have a valid, level 4 or clear, renewable Standard Professional, Advanced Professional, or Lead Professional teaching certificate, leadership certificate, service field certificate, or Life certificate.
 Teaching certificates can be uploaded in the application status portal after the application is submitted.

 The program/academic college for which you are applying will review your application and supporting documents.
 Interviews will be scheduled and considered, as applicable to individual programs.
 Taken together, the whole of your application should demonstrate substantial preparation for graduate study in the field for which you are seeking admittance.